-Knit or crochet any toy that you like.
-It can be your own design, a pattern from a book or even one of your favourite Let's Get Crafting or Let's Knit projects.
-It can be any shape or size and can be used with materials of your choice.
-Simply take a clear photo of your toy against a plain background and submit it here.
+You can knit or crochet any toy that you like.
+It could be your own design, perhaps a pattern from your favourite book or even a Let's Get Crafting or Let's Knit project.
+It can be any shape or size and can be used with the materials of your choice.
+Take a clear photo of your toy against a plain background and once you've done that click here.

 If you’re shortlisted you’ll need send us your toy to Toymaker, LGC Knitting & Crochet, 1 Phoenix Court, Hawkins Road, Colchester, Essex, CO2 8JY.
 If you're contacted as our winner and you've created an original design from scratch, you'll need to provide us with your pattern so it can be published in issue 106, on sale 1st November 2018.

 Sue Stratford is a knitting extraordinaire and our very knowledgeable columnist.
 She believes that you can learn so many knitting skills from practising with toymaking.